hpjeonGIT/class/udemy_computer/README.md

 25. How to access memory - memory grid
 - For 256 memory cells, we may not need 256 input/output wires
   - Can reduce the requirement using row/columns
-    - Reduce more voltage combination (decoder)
+    - Reduce more using the combination of voltage (decoder)

 26. How to decode memory addresses - decoder